Chenyt-Dev/coding/Array.md

 * Just scan from 0 to end.
 Know the idea but forgot the functions.
 * Searched functions like HashMap, int[], containsKey, put, get in Java.

+### 26. Remove duplicates from sorted array
+* No need to learn anything, easy one